 NEW!
 Interim Final Rule (IFR) RE: Federal DBE and ACDBE Programs (October 2025)

-The U.S. Department of Transportation (USDOT) recently issued an Interim Final Rule (IFR) revising certain requirements under the Disadvantaged Business Enterprise (DBE) and Airport Concessions DBE (ACDBE) programs.
+The U.S. Department of Transportation (USDOT) issued an Interim Final Rule (IFR), effective October 3, 2025, revising certain requirements under the Disadvantaged Business Enterprise (DBE) and Airport Concessions DBE (ACDBE) programs.
 These changes are significant and will impact certification, reporting, and compliance processes nationwide.

 We want to take this opportunity to clarify that Broward County is one of nine members of the Florida Unified Certification Program (UCP).
 The Florida UCP is a cooperative effort among nine certifying agencies responsible for implementing the federal DBE and ACDBE programs consistently across the State of Florida.
 Because the IFR introduces new federal requirements, Broward County must coordinate closely with the other Florida UCP members to determine a uniform approach for implementation.
 This coordination is essential to ensure that all certification and compliance procedures remain aligned statewide.